Battles Without Honor and Humanity: Sources

 The Jingi Naki Tatakai series of articles written by Kōichi Iiboshi that began in Weekly Sankei (週刊サンケイ, Shūkan Sankei) magazine in 1972, are rewrites of a manuscript originally written by Kōzō Minō while he was in prison.
 Minō led his own yakuza family associated with the Yamamura-gumi before being arrested in 1963.
 While incarcerated in Abashiri Prison he wrote his memoir and upon being released in 1970, retired from the yakuza life.

 Minō's memoir tells the story of what is commonly called the Hiroshima Strife (Hiroshima Kōsō) which took place between 1950 and 1972.
 Several yakuza groups were involved, the most well-known being the Yamaguchi-gumi and Kyosei-kai.
-In the films, the rea-life yakuza group Yamamura-gumi became the Yamamori family, the Minō-gumi became the Hirono family, the Tsuchioka-gumi became the Doi family, the Yamaguchi-gumi became the Akashi family, the Honda-kai became the Shinwa Group, and the Kyosei-kai became the Tensei Coalition.
+In the films, the real-life yakuza group Yamamura-gumi became the Yamamori family, the Minō-gumi became the Hirono family, the Tsuchioka-gumi became the Doi family, the Yamaguchi-gumi became the Akashi family, the Honda-kai became the Shinwa Group, and the Kyosei-kai became the Tensei Coalition.